-Momondo’s claim to fame is that includes cheap budget airlines in their search results.
+Momondo’s claim to fame is that it includes cheap budget airlines in their search results.
 Momondo is an aggregator that searches hundreds of airlines and booking sites.
-It’s an independent search engine so it’s not swayed one way or the other from airline or travel companies.
-Its aim is to find you the best deals possible while allowing you to book the flights or hotels directly from the app.
+It’s an independent search engine, so it’s not swayed one way or the other from airline or travel companies.
+It aims to find you the best deals possible while allowing you to book flights or hotels directly from the app.

 So there you have it.
-These are the top 6 apps you should use to find the cheapest possible flights.
-I often use one or two just to cover my basis when looking for flights.
+These are the top 6 apps you can use to find the cheapest possible flights.
+I often use one or two to cover my basis when looking for flights.
 You can also use it the same way.
-However, if you had to pick only one, I’d go with – Number 1 because you simply can’t go wrong with Skyscanner.
+However, if you had to pick only one, I’d go with – Number 1 because you can’t go wrong with Skyscanner.